top of page

 First iteration of my campervan design in Sketchup

-If I were to do the project again I would definitely use Vanspace 3D as it is specifically built to design beautiful campervans, with pre-built layouts for pretty much every type of van and has awesome drag n' drop functionality.
+If I were to do the project again I would definitely use Vanspace 3D as it's specifically built to design beautiful campervans, with pre-built layouts for pretty much every type of van and a drag n' drop functionality for components.

-An entire guide to building a campervan wouldn't fit in a single blog post, so instead, you should definitely check out my book Roaming Home; The Comprehensive Guide for Converting Your Van Into a Campervan.
-It's a 380 page book available in ebook/hardback format, with endless van conversion information tailored specifically to Ireland and the UK.
-Also... grabbing my book is the best way to help me continue creating free content for the Irish van conversion community! ☘️ I created a special 20% discount code just for my Irish brethren GOONYAGOODTHING.
+An entire guide to building a campervan wouldn't fit in a single blog post.
+Instead, check out our comprehensive collection of guide articles, or take a look at my book Roaming Home; The Comprehensive Guide for Converting Your Van Into a Campervan.
+It's a 380-page book available in digital and hardback format, with endless van conversion information tailored specifically to Ireland and the UK.
+Grabbing my book is the best way to help me continue creating free content for the van conversion community.

 surfing cycling campervan ireland

-Once you have built your camper, you are about halfway there, the next step is to get it on the road.
-I'm not going to lie, the politics of getting your newly built campervan on the road can be a bit of a headwrecker and more than a little confusing, so here is a complete guide on how to do it!
-You can find revenue's requirements here.
+Once you have built your camper, you're about halfway there.
+The next step is to get it on the road.
+Getting your newly built campervan on the road can be a bit of a headwrecker and more than a little confusing, so here's a complete summary of the process.
+You can find Revenue's requirements here.

 The following steps are in chronological order:

-1. Get an SQI Engineer to inspect your campervan, they will give you a certificate saying it is a safe build, and also some forms to send to revenue.
-I would highly recommend Cillian O'Cinneide (Based in Dublin).
+1. Get an SQI engineer to inspect your campervan.
+An SQI Engineer will inspect your campervan and provide a certificate stating that it is a safe build.
+They will also provide the necessary forms to send to Revenue.
+I highly recommend Cillian O'Cinneide (based in Dublin).

-2. Book a CVRT test for a month out (The waiting list is long and this give you time to get everything in order).
+2. Book a CVRT test.
+Schedule your CVRT test about a month in advance, as the waiting list is often long.
+This gives you time to get everything in order.
 The CVRT is the road safety test for commercial vehicles.

-• Declaration of conversion (SQI gives you this) - you need to put the estimated total cost of the conversion on this form, ie. the total from all receipts of materials purchased.
+• Declaration of conversion (provided by the SQI) – ensure you list the estimated total cost of the conversion, based on the receipts of all materials purchased.

-• Copy of ALL receipts of everything that was used in the conversion
+• Copies of all receipts for materials used in the conversion.

-5. After a couple days you should receive a confirmation of assessment of declaration of conversion form.
-Revenue have received your payment, wooop!
+5. Confirmation of assessment.
+After a few days, you will receive a confirmation of assessment of the declaration of conversion form.
+This means Revenue has received your payment.

 Roaming Home